jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-It converts designs - made in tools like Adobe XD and Sketch - into responsive HTML and CSS that programmers like you and me can use.
-So it'll do static positioning, flexboxes, grids etc. And CSS that is cleaner than anything that I'd be able to manually write.
+It converts designs - made in tools like Adobe XD and Sketch - into responsive HTML and CSS, which programmers like you and me can use.
+So it'll do static positioning, flexboxes, grids, and CSS that is cleaner than anything that I'd be able to write manually.

 On the screen is a sample Sketch design,